 Margaret wasn’t the first royal to fall for a divorcee, nor was her relationship with Townsend the first time love came between royal siblings.

 In the 1930s, Edward, then the Prince of Wales and heir to the throne, began a relationship with Wallis Simpson, an American socialite who had already divorced one husband and was married to her second when they met.
 The two continued their affair until Simpson divorced her husband in 1936, by which time Edward had become King Edward VIII.

 Like Queen Elizabeth, Edward was now the head of the Church of England, and marrying a divorced woman would upset the British public, the government and his own family.
 But instead of ending his relationship, Edward abdicated the throne in December 1936.

 In doing so, he left the job of being King to his younger brother, Prince Albert.
 Thrust into a role he never expected to have, Albert’s life changed forever as he dealt with the fallout of his brother’s abdication.
 He reigned as King George VI until his death in 1952.
 But it also altered the future of his daughters in the process.
 Elizabeth, his eldest, was suddenly the immediate heir to the throne.

 Edward and Simpson moved to France and took on the titles of Duke and Duchess of Windsor.
 They did not take on any public service for Britain.

-Watch William and Harry: Princes at War? on The Passionate Eye.
+Watch William and Harry: Princes at War? and Harry & William: What Went Wrong? on The Passionate Eye.